-Here are high rise condos for sale in Chicago and neighborhoods where high rise condos are most commonly found.
+Here are Chicago high rise condos for sale and information about neighborhoods where high rise condos are commonly found.
 Schedule a showing online!

 Perhaps since the first skyscraper was built in Chicago, when many people think of Chicago condos they envision a high rise like Trump Tower Chicago or the John Hancock Building.
 However, most Chicago condos aren’t in high rises.